prxatt/SOEN/TESTING.md

-# Testing Guide for Praxis AI
+# Testing Guide for Soen

 This project uses **Vitest** for unit testing with React Testing Library for component tests.